Recall petition for Gov. Edwards signed by Shreveport bar owner

 “But my position is definitely that we need to do something, that we need to show the governor that we’re tired of going backwards, tired of sitting in the phases that we are in and that we have to move the economy forward.”

-Huck doesn’t believe stopping the spread of COVID-19 is all the governor’s responsibility, but everyone.
+Huck doesn’t believe stopping the spread of COVID-19 is all the governor’s responsibility, but everyone’s.

-“Be as safe as possible, the mask are important, if your sick, stay home, if we don’t stop the spread we’re never getting opened back up,” said Huck.
+“Be as safe as possible, the mask are important, if your sick, stay home, if we don’t stop the spread we’re never getting opened back up.”

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.